Aims and scope

-Public Governance / Zarządzanie Publiczne (ISSN 1898-3529) is a quarterly published since 2007.
+Public Governance / Zarządzanie Publiczne is a quarterly published since 2007.
 It is intended for experts and researchers who specialise in public issues, including political decision-makers and students.
 It offers a forum for debates between academics and practitioners interested not only in the theoretical foundations of public governance but also in the opportunities for its practical application.
+The Quarterly is international in scope, which is reflected in the nature of research issues (they involve matters of interest to academic circles worldwide), the contributing authors (a significant proportion of them comes from different countries) and the composition of its Programme Board as well as the make-up of the team of reviewers (it includes international research and academic centres).

 The mission of Public Governance / Zarządzanie Publiczne is to publish advanced theoretical and empirical research in public management, governance, public policy analysis and evaluation, public sector economy as well as strategic management, which reflect new developments in the methodology of social science.
 The editors select papers with an original theoretical background and those that discuss the results of pioneering empirical research.
 We are also eager to promote the interdisciplinary and comparative approaches based on qualitative, quantitative and experimental studies that provide new insights into the construction of theoretical models along with the methodological concepts in the field of public management.